Web design offers a promising career, as websites are a necessity for businesses and increasingly personal use.

 The creative studio’s portfolio consists of colorful graphic designs, 3D animations, and illustrations contrast with the page’s plain black background.

-Zyro has a single-page portfolio template that is free to use if you want to practice designing this type of site.
+Zyro has a single-page online portfolio template that is free to use if you want to practice designing this type of site.

 Step 3: Learn different styles of web design